 - Natur park visitor centre with bog nature trail

 - Pitzi treasure hunt at Rifflsee, Hochzeiger and nature park visitor centre

 - Visit of the Klockele waterfalls (illuminated at night)

 - Collecting hiking stamps (hiking needle)

 Pitztal Summer Card

 Enjoy free admission to attractions in the Pitztal and its surroundings every day.
-You will receive your Pitztal Summer Card from your accommodation provider, the card is valid from the first day after arrival until the day of departure inclusive.
-In addition, you have free daily access to other participating experience providers such as museums, swimming lake, indoor climbing park and bouldering hall, Steinbock Centre plus free use of public buses in the Pitztal all the way to the Imst train station or Imst Postplatz.
+You will receive your Pitztal Summer Card from your accommodation provider, the card provides daily free use of one cable car or access to the XP adventure park (including day of arrival or day of departure).
+In addition, you have free daily access to other participating experience providers such as museums, swimming lake, indoor climbing park and bouldering hall, Steinbock Centre, plus daily free use of public buses in the Pitztal.